marthaprange/content-style-guide-1/08-writing-technical-content.html.md

 Capitalize proper names of MailChimp products, features, pages, tools, and team names when directly mentioned.
 In step-by-step instructions, capitalize and italicize navigation and button labels as they appear in the app.

-- MailChimp, Mandrill
+- LookBookHQ
 - Campaigns page, Lists page
 - Compliance Team, Billing Team
-- Navigate to the *Automation* page.
+- Navigate to the *Forms* page.
 - Click *Save & Close*.

 #### Headings